A Patient’s Guide to Telemedicine

 Options for virtual consults vary by state.
-For example, the South Carolina Department of Health and Environmental Control provides a list of participating providers and a promo code for the free telemedicine consult on its website.
+For example, the South Carolina Department of Health and Environmental Control provides a list of participating providers and a promo code for a free telemedicine consult on its website.

-To find out your options, contact your local state health department, insurance provider or a nearby hospital system.
+To find out your options, contact your local state health department, your insurance provider or a nearby hospital system.

 Can You Get Prescriptions?